rapidsai/rapidsmpf/docs/source/background.md

 Each node involved in the shuffle knows which nodes are responsible for which hash keys.
-For example, Node 1 knows that it's responsible for the purple chunks, needs to red chunks to Node 2, etc.
+For example, Node 1 knows that it's responsible for the purple chunks, needs to send red chunks to Node 2, etc.

-The chunks inserted by each partition possibly include data for each hash key.
+Each input partition possibly includes data for each hash key.
 All the nodes involved in the shuffle move data to get all the chunks with a particular hash key on the correct node (spilling if needed).
 This is shown in the middle section.

 As chunks become "ready" (see above), your program can **extract** chunks and process them as necessary.
 This is shown on the right-hand side.